Working Papers

 Abstract: VARs are popular for forecasting and structural analysis, but ill-suited to handle occasionally binding constraints, like the effective lower bound on nominal interest rates.
 We extend the VAR framework by modeling interest rates as censored observations of a latent shadow-rate process, and propose an efficient sampler for Bayesian estimation of such ``shadow-rate VARs.''
 We find benefits to including both actual and shadow rates serve as explanatory variables.
 Historical shadow-rate estimates indicate that the FOMC would have set the funds rate much lower than it could during recent ELB episodes.
 In historical forecast accuracy, when compared to a standard VAR, shadow-rate VARs generate superior predictions for interest rates and deliver some gains for macroeconomic variables.
 Our structural analysis of shocks to financial conditions show strong differences in the reaction of interest rates depending on whether the ELB binds or not, with implications for the response of economic activity to the shocks.

+Among others, the paper has been presented at NBER SI 2023.
 Earlier versions of this paper were also earlier circulated under the title “Forecasting with Shadow-Rate VARs.”

 What Is the Predictive Value of SPF Point and Density Forecasts?